 Does Medicare Cover Dental Implants?

-The only dental services that are covered by Original Medicare are those that are an essential part of a Medicare-covered procedure.
+The only dental services that Original Medicare may cover are usually those that are an essential part of a Medicare-covered procedure.
 For example, Medicare may cover a dental exam that you get prior to a heart valve replacement surgery or kidney transplant, as part of an overall pre-surgery exam.
-However, for most routine dental care, you’re not covered by Original Medicare.
+However, when it comes to Part A and Part B, Medicare dental coverage doesn’t cover most routine dental care.

-If you need more information or would like help finding a Medicare Advantage plan that includes dental coverage, that’s what I’m here for.
-You can learn more about why I enjoy helping people with Medicare below in my profile.
+If you need more information or would like help finding a Medicare Advantage plan that may cover dental implants, that’s what I’m here for.
 To set up a time to talk over the phone or to have me email you some customized plan recommendations, use the links below.
-You can also browse plans right now using our Compare Plans buttons on this page.
-If you would like to get started sooner, just call us as described right below.
+You can also browse plans right now using our Compare Plans or Find Plans buttons on this page.